 Around this time last year, Film Comment editor Nicolas Rapold called the True/False film festival “one of the most outstanding annual showcases for documentary film.”
 The lineup for the 2020 edition is now set and it features a special focus on this year’s winners of the True Vision award, Bill and Turner Ross.
 The brothers’ Bloody Nose, Empty Pockets—“strong work,” writes Filmmaker’s Vadim Rizov, “easily my favorite thing the Rosses have done”—premiered at Sundance last month and now heads to Berlin.
 True/False 2020 will run from March 5 through 8 in Columbia, Missouri.

 - Late in 1972, the renowned film historian Donald Richie, who was Curator of Film at the Museum of Modern Art at the time, invited Hollis Frampton, already an icon of the American avant-garde, to take part in a complete retrospective: “It is all for love and honor and no money is included at all.”
-Frampton must have mulled this over for a couple of weeks before composing a point-by-point response, the Belgian site Sabzian has now posted the remarkable letter.
+Frampton must have mulled this over for a couple of weeks before composing a point-by-point response, and the Belgian site Sabzian has now posted the remarkable letter.
 “I venture to suggest that a time may come when the whole history of art will become no more than a footnote to the history of film . . . or of whatever evolves from film,” wrote Frampton.
 “Already, in less than a century, film has produced great monuments of passionate intelligence.
 If we say that we honor such a nascent tradition, then we affirm our wish that it will continue.
 But it cannot continue on love and honor alone.”
 As for how film is faring now, Sabzian has invited Olivier Assayas to deliver this year’s State of Cinema address in Brussels on March 27.

 - Another Belgian site, photogénie, has just today rolled out its first issue edited by Maximilien Luc Proctor and featuring contributions from five of his fellow participants in the Young Critics Workshop at the Film Fest Gent.
 “The Eye of Time,” a phrase borrowed from P. Adams Sitney, a leading historian of avant-garde cinema, is the theme, and the essays address not only the challenges posed by such long works as Gregory Markopoulos’s Eniaios cycle (1948–1990), Rainer Werner Fassbinder’s Berlin Alexanderplatz (1980), Béla Tarr’s Sátántangó (1994), and Marcel Ophuls’s The Troubles We’ve Seen (1994), but also the sense that the short films of Vjekoslav Nakić are “suspended in eternal time.”